-Our performance obligations under service agreements are generally satisfied over time as the service is provided and, therefore, all revenue above has been recognized over time.
+Our performance obligations under service agreements are generally satisfied over time as the service is provided and, therefore, all revenue above has been recognized over time

-Contract Balances - Accounts receivable, net as of March 31, 2024, totaled \$157,327 due from customers for contract billings and is expected to be collected within the next three to six months.
+Contract Balances - Accounts receivable, net as of September 30, 2024, totaled \$397,726 due from customers for contract billings and is expected to be collected within the next three to six months.
 As of December 31, 2023, accounts receivable, net totaled \$212,428.
-As of March 31, 2024, and December 31, 2023, allowances for doubtful accounts included in accounts receivable totaled \$0.
-Bad debt expense was \$39 and \$0 for the three months ended March 31, 2024 and 2023.
+As of September 30, 2024, and December 31, 2023, allowances for doubtful accounts included in accounts receivable totaled \$0.
+Bad debt expense was \$0 and \$39 for the three and nine months ended September 30, 2024, respectively and \$0 for the three and nine months ended September 30, 2023, respectively.

 Contract assets include unbilled amounts typically resulting from sales under contracts when the cost-to-cost method of revenue recognition is utilized, and revenue recognized exceeds the amount billed to the customer.
 Contract assets are recorded at the net amount expected to be billed and collected.
-Contract assets were \$0 at March 31, 2024 and December 31, 2023.
+Contract assets were \$0 at September 30, 2024 and December 31, 2023.

 Contract liabilities include billings in excess of revenue recognized and accruals for certain contract obligations.
-The Company had contract liabilities at March 31, 2024 and December 31, 2023 of \$478,079 and \$2,767,913, respectively, which includes costs accrued for an ongoing contract expected to be loss making.
-The loss on contract was reported on the consolidated income statement in the fourth quarter of the year ended December 31, 2023.
-The decrease in contract liabilities at March 31, 2024 is primarily attributable to costs incurred on the loss making contract in the first quarter of 2024 being offset against the accrual.
+The Company had contract liabilities at September 30, 2024 and December 31, 2023 of \$697,818 and \$2,767,913, respectively.
+Contract liabilities at September 30, 2024 and December 31, 2023 included costs accrued for an ongoing contract expected to be loss making with the loss reported on the condensed consolidated income statement for the three and nine months ended September 30, 2024 and in the fourth quarter of the year ended December 31, 2023.
+The decrease in contract liabilities at September 30, 2024 is primarily attributable to costs incurred on the loss making contract in the first half of 2024 being offset against the accrual.

-Unfulfilled Performance Obligations - As of March 31, 2024, we expect to recognize approximately \$1,090,000 of revenue in future periods from unfulfilled performance obligations from existing contracts with customers.
+Unfulfilled Performance Obligations - As of September 30, 2024, we expect to recognize approximately \$\$40,000 of revenue in future periods from unfulfilled performance obligations from existing contracts with customers.